ThomasCoudert/DDPM_MRI/README.md

 ## Overview

-In clinical MRI, scan time is precious.
-Acquiring a fully-sampled k-space can take minutes — time patients may not be able to hold still, and time that limits scanner throughput.
-A common workaround is **undersampling**: acquire only a fraction of k-space measurements, then use a reconstruction algorithm to recover the full image.

 This notebook shows how a **conditioned DDPM** trained on the [CMRxRecon](https://cmrxrecon.github.io/) cardiac MRI dataset can reconstruct high-quality images from undersampled k-space, with optional **hard k-space data consistency (DC)** enforcement.

 **The pretrained model can be load directly via the notebook cell.**